Families of 2 more Las Vegas fire victims sue owner of Alpine Motel

 The Clark County coroner’s office has yet to determine a cause or manner of death for the six victims.

-Both complaints refer to the fire as a “senseless, avoidable tragedy,” and allege failures on the part of Orozco and the motel’s management to respond to multiple residents’ complaints or comply with building, housing and fire codes.
+Both suits refer to the fire as a “senseless, avoidable tragedy” and allege failures by Orozco and the motel’s management to respond to multiple residents’ complaints or comply with building, housing and fire codes.

 “As a result of defendants’ negligence, the building was in an unsafe and dangerous condition so that instead of protecting the tenants, it actually exposed the tenants to an unreasonable risk of harm and exacerbated, instead of mitigated, the damages caused by the fire,” both lawsuits state.